 - Accommodations Selected to Optimize Photo Opportunities

-From five-star luxury hotels in Beijing and Chengdu to a quiet park inn where other travelers are few, our comfortable lodgings place you in close proximity to wildlife, evocative landscapes, street life and famous Chinese landmarks.
+From our five-star luxury hotel Chengdu to a quiet inn on a remote nature reserve where other travelers are few, our comfortable lodgings place you in close proximity to the highlights of each region we visit, whether that's wildlife, evocative landscapes or vibrant street life.

 - Dine on Some of China's Finest Local Cuisine

 While photography may be your primary interest, food lovers will be thrilled by the culinary delights offered during this trip!
 Sichuan province in particular is famed for its savory, often spicy, cuisine, and we take full advantage of opportunities to try a wide selection of restaurants and dishes during our journey, carefully selected by our local Chinese guide to appeal to Western palates and preferences.
 Since food is typically served family-style at a large round table, multiple tastes and dietary preferences can be catered for at any given meal (though be sure to make special needs known to us ahead of time).
 And never fear that you'll be eating only in hotels or touristy restaurants: we make a point to choose locations that are popular with local people, for a truly authentic Chinese dining experience.